 If you weren’t aware, Amazon forbids sellers from listing the products they sell on Amazon for a lower price on any other platform.
 This is called the Amazon Price Parity.
 To give you an example, if you offer a product on Amazon for $25 with Free Shipping, you cannot sell the same product on eBay for $20 with Free Shipping.
 This goes along with the policy of not driving customers away from Amazon.
 While you cannot drive customers to other websites or sales platforms through links, videos or images or anything else, you also cannot cut your own Amazon product prices on other sales channels.
 Amazon wants to keep customers on Amazon and drive them to buy from you there, obviously.
 So don’t risk it by tempting customers with lower prices elsewhere or links to other sites.

 In order to avoid suspension on Amazon, use your common sense and make sure you’re familiar with the Amazon guidelines and policies.
 If you need advice or are unclear about something that’s causing your account problems, our Product Specialists can try to help.
 They are experienced Amazon Sellers themselves, with years of selling experience.
-You can schedule a time to chat with one of them here.
+Make sure you schedule a time to chat.